SohailaDiab/365-Days-of-AI/Week-1/Day-6/Day-6.md

 ### Okay great, but how can we understand the value of the risk ratio?
-Let's go back to the example example:
+Let's go back to the churn example:

 - risk>1 : More likely to churn
 - risk<1 : Less likely to churn